Dutch Royals Visit Koninginnedag Crash Wounded

 Showing typical strength; Queen Beatrix, the Prince of Orange and Princess Máxima will go ahead with their attendance at Monday’s Remembrance Day ceremony at Dam Square in Amsterdam, and planned events on the following Liberation Day.

-The thread containing more information, constantly updated, on the tragic Koninginnedag event can be found here.Filed under Dutch Royals
+The thread containing more information, constantly updated, on the tragic Koninginnedag event can be found here.Filed under The Netherlands

-Tagged King Willem-Alexander, Koninginnedag 2009 Tragedy, Memorial, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Koninginnedag 2009 Tragedy, Memorial, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands.